Communist Party of India (Marxist): Dismissal of United Front governments in West Bengal and Kerala (1967–1970)

 In November 1967, the West Bengal United Front government was dismissed by the central government.
 Initially, the Indian National Congress formed a minority government led by Prafulla Chandra Ghosh, but that cabinet did not last long.
 Following the proclamation that the United Front government had been dislodged, a 48-hour hartal was effective throughout the state.
 After the fall of the Ghosh cabinet, the state was put under President's Rule.
 CPI(M) launched agitations against the interventions of the central government in West Bengal.

-The 8th Party Congress of CPI(M) was held in Cochin, Kerala, on 23–29 December 1968.
-On 25 December 1968, whilst the congress was held, 42 Dalits were burned alive in the Tamil village of Kizhavenmani.
+The 8th Party Congress of CPI(M) was held in Kochi, Kerala, on 23–29 December 1968.
+On 25 December 1968, whilst the congress was held, 42 Dalits were burned alive in the Tamil Nadu village of Kizhavenmani.
 The massacre was a retaliation from landlords after Dalit labourers had taken part in a CPI(M)-led agitation for higher wages.

 The United Front government in Kerala was forced out of office in October 1969, as the CPI, RSP, KTP, and Muslim League ministers resigned.
 E.M.S.
 Namboodiripad handed in his resignation on 24 October.
 A coalition government led by CPI leader C. Achutha Menon was formed, with the outside support of the Indian National Congress.

 Elections in West Bengal and Kerala

 Fresh elections were held in West Bengal in 1969.
 CPI(M) contested 97 seats and won 80.
 The party was now the largest in the West Bengal legislative.
-But with the active support of CPI and the Bangla Congress, Ajoy Mukherjee was returned as Chief Minister of the state.
+However, with the active support of CPI and the Bangla Congress, Ajoy Mukherjee was returned as Chief Minister of the state.
 Mukherjee resigned on 16 March 1970, after a pact had been reached between CPI, Bangla Congress, and the Indian National Congress against CPI(M).
 CPI(M) strove to form a new government, instead but the central government put the state under President's Rule.